TheLazySquid/GimkitSpawner/README.md

 ### API

 This has an an extremely simple API.
 Importing './index.js' gives you the class `GimkitRoom`, which takes the room code in its constructor.
 The class has one method, `spawn`, which takes the name of the bot as a parameter.
 It returns a promise that resolves to the WebSocket connection to the bot.
 The bot will automatically join the game.
+To have the bot leave the game, simply close the WebSocket connection with `ws.close()`.

 ### How does it work?